shahraj81/aida/tools/confidence-aggregation/dockers/TA1_CL_ConfidenceAggregation/README.md

-# Confidence aggregation docker for task1 class responses
+# Confidence aggregation docker for Task1 Class query responses

 (Last modified: May 21, 2019)

-This document describes how to use the docker to aggregate confidences of task1 class query responses.
+This document describes how to use the docker to aggregate confidences of Task1 Class query responses.
 The layout of this document is as following:

   1. How to build the docker
   2. How to run the docker